Peer Tutoring Program (STTAR)

 I have finished tutoring this person.
 Now what?

-Please notify Mrs. Chan in the library as soon as possible.
-This is how we know that you are available again, so we can assign you someone else who needs help.
+Notify Mrs. Otoshi (firstname.lastname@example.org) as soon as possible.
+This is how I know that you are available again, so I can assign you someone else who needs help.
 You may tutor more than one person if you wish.

 What if I need to get in contact with my tutee’s teacher?